Sabir222/nextjs-auth/README.md

-# NextAuth 5 Full Functionalities
+# NextAuth 5 Full Functionalities.

 This repository contains the implementation of all functionalities of NextAuth 5 with Next.js.